CLAVICLE ANATOMY

 Features

-• Smooth, joint-like surface for articulation with the sternoclavicular disc
+It presents a smooth, joint-like surface for articulation with the sternoclavicular disc.

 Function